 [31.0] How to Win

 A player wins the game by achieving the victory condition(s) described in each scenario.
 If there is any doubt about which player controls a space, it is the player whose units or militias have the greatest number of defence points deployed on it who controls the space.
 Victory conditions have been defined to match as closely as possible the geopolitical realities on the ground.
 When two players are playing a multi-player scenario (by following the arrangements laid down in the scenario), a player must achieve the same victory level (minor, major, decisive) for all the countries he controls for that level to be confirmed.
 If a player obtains a minor victory with one of the countries he controls and a decisive victory with the other country he controls, he only wins a minor victory overall.
-In other words, a player cannot “sacrifice” one of the countries he controls to the advantage of the others (for example “sacrificing” Israel to the of Turkey, or Iraq to the of Syria).
+In other words, a player cannot “sacrifice” one of the countries he controls to the advantage of the others (for example “sacrificing” Israel to the advantage of Turkey, or Iraq to the advantage of Syria).

 Alternatively, players can agree to determine victory in simpler way (even if this method is less realistic) by calculating and totalling Victory Points as described below.